arthurnn/twirp-ruby/README.md

 Congrats!
 You already have everything you need to make clients, message routing, serialization and also reasonable documentation for your service.
 In addition, protobuf messages are designed to be updated while keeping backwards compatibility with older versions of the service.
-Protobuf messages are very efficient in terms of CPU and bandwith, but since this is a Twirp service, you can also use JSON for convenience.
+Protobuf messages are very efficient in terms of CPU and bandwith, and since this is a Twirp service, you can also use JSON for convenience.

 #### Generate code